DannyIbo/youtube-video-statistics/README.md

  26. commentCount
  27. thumbnails_default

-## Requirements
-- You need a YouTube Data API to make this work.
-I do not publish mine here.
-Get your own for free at [https://console.developers.google.com/](https://console.developers.google.com/)
-- Please check further requirements in the `requirements.txt`

 ## Hidden Features
 This script uses a module that I used for some other YouTube Data Analytics Tools.
 By far not every function in this module is used in this project so you can explore the functions that will also allow to return YouTube Search Results and comments on videos.